Elizabeth Itotia

 Elizabeth Wangari Itotia (born c.
 1992), is a nuclear pharmacist from Kenya.
 She is the first Kenyan woman to qualify as a nuclear pharmacist (also referred to as a radiopharmacist).
-As of July 2021, she is one of only two similarly qualified people in that country, the other being a male.
+As of July 2021, she is one of only three similarly qualified people in that country, the others being male.
 She is currently employed as a member of the nuclear pharmacy team at Kenyatta University Teaching, Referral and Research Hospital (KUTRRH).

 Early life and education

 Itotia was born in 1992, in Limuru, in present-day Kiambu County to a farming family.
 Itotia joined Loreto Kiambu Girls' High School, where she scored a straight A in KCSE and was admitted to the University of Nairobi to study pharmacy.
 She graduated at the top of her class in 2017 (58th graduation valedictorian), with a Bachelor of Pharmacy (BPharm) degree.

 She was awarded a scholarship by the International Atomic Energy Agency to pursue a master's degree.
 She was admitted to Sefako Makgatho Health Sciences University in Pretoria, South Africa, where she graduated in 2021 with a Master of Pharmacy (MPharm) degree, specializing in Nuclear Pharmacy.